 Since 2012, I’ve had the opportunity to have many conversations with clients, 401k plan participants, family, friends, and colleagues about debt — the good, the bad, and the ugly.
 It’s important to be able to understand the differences to make smart decisions about if, when, and how much to borrow.

-One way to learn what debt is smart to take on, in the long run, is by analyzing good debt vs. bad debt examples.
-Read on to learn how to tell the difference between good vs. bad debt!
+One way to learn what debt is smart to take on, in the long run, is by analyzing good vs bad debt examples.
+Read on to learn how to tell the difference between good vs bad debt!

 It’s Not All Bad

 In general, good debt is often an investment in your future or something that will provide value to you down the road, such as a home or student loan.
 Ideally, it should be at a reasonable interest rate and have potential tax advantages.

 - With mortgages, you’re borrowing to own a potentially appreciating asset, and it may be tax-deductible.
 For example, if you file jointly with your spouse, you can deduct the interest on mortgage debt of up to $750,000 on your primary and/or secondary residence.

 - With student loans, rates are comparatively low, and interest can be tax-deductible, depending on your income.
 Benefits include enhanced career opportunities, which will increase your earning potential in the long run.
 Still, it’s a good idea to conduct a cost-benefit analysis by taking into consideration your desired degree/major, if you’ll attend a public or private university and your income earnings potential post-college.